-Today, the economy of this area is almost entirely based around tourism.
-Outdoor enthusiasts flock to the area to hike, raft, mountain bike, ski, sleigh ride, and snowmobile — all while able to conveniently enjoy brats and Bavarian bier at one of the many German restaurants in the nucleus of the town.
+Today, the economy of this area is almost entirely based on tourism.
+Outdoor enthusiasts flock to the area to hike, raft, mountain bike, ski, sleigh ride, and snowmobile — all while being able to conveniently enjoy brats and Bavarian beer at one of the many German restaurants in the nucleus of the town.
 No matter the time of year, there are always things to do in Leavenworth, Washington.

 I set out to enjoy a Seattle weekend getaway to Leavenworth — under February skies heavy with precipitation.
 Follow along below as I enjoy cavorting in the Cascades.

-US Highway 2 (US2) is relatively open and the scenery begins to change from quirky little logging towns — scattered with pioneer buildings and shoebox java stops — to more open wilderness.
-The fir trees get more dense as snow begins to appear at the side of the road, accumulating over the Winter as plows swing by with their large blades.
-The roads are wet and clear, but the temperature begins to quickly fall to freezing and a Winter wonderland complete with snow-covered trees materializes before my eyes.
+US Highway 2 (US2) is relatively open and the scenery begins to change from quirky little logging towns — scattered with pioneer buildings and shoebox java stops — to the more open wilderness.
+The fir trees get dense as snow begins to appear at the side of the road, accumulating over the Winter as plows swing by with their large blades.
+The roads are wet and straightforward, but the temperature begins to fall to freezing quickly and a Winter wonderland complete with snow-covered trees materializes before my eyes.

-The scenery is so beautiful I pull off the road (in a safe location with a proper shoulder) to take in the view of a peaceful Winter river scene.
-The gravel flavored snow accumulated by the plows isn’t too appetizing but I easily jump over the berm and gingerly walk down an icy trail toward the river.
-The fresh smell of the air — hints of fir mixed in with moss and humid puffs of icy river water — feels great in my lungs and I take in the scene as cars and trucks whisk by on the busy US2 above me.
+The scenery is so beautiful I pull off the road (in a safe location with a proper shoulder) to view a peaceful Winter river scene.
+The gravel-flavored snow accumulated by the plows isn’t too appetizing but I quickly jump over the berm and gingerly walk down an icy trail toward the river.
+The fresh smell of the air — hints of fir mixed in with moss and humid puffs of icy river water — feels excellent in my lungs and I take in the scene as cars and trucks whisk by on the busy US2 above me.

-Steven’s Pass, 4,061 feet in elevation, is known for treacherous Winter conditions but today the surface of the road is mostly clear and I’m thankful for safe and easy passage.
+Steven’s Pass, 4,061 feet in elevation, is known for treacherous Winter conditions, but today, the surface of the road is mostly clear and I’m thankful for safe and easy passage.
 I pass by the festive Wilkommen sign on the outskirts of Leavenworth and it doesn’t take long to find my friends’ home, which sits on property near Icicle Creek — a midsize stream that eventually meets up with the Wenatchee River just before town.
 The hills are alive with misty mountain air mixed in with patches of snow.
-There isn’t much time to spare, and we jump in a bigger rig to head into town for some wine tasting.
+There isn’t much time to spare, and we jump in a more giant rig to head into town for wine tasting.